Group Lesson Payment and Refund Policy

 Group lesson holidays are dates when group lesson will not be held.
 These dates are built into the schedule of group lessons and does not affect the number of classes for your class series.
 These holiday dates are posted on our website, at the rink through-out the lobby and at the lesson office.
 Also, students are reminded about holidays during class.

-Please stay at home if you are ill, have a fever, a temperature of temperature of 100 degrees Fahrenheit or 37.8 degrees Celsius or higher, are coughing, and sneezing.
+Please stay at home if you are ill, have a fever, are coughing, and sneezing.

 What do I do on the first day of my group lessons?